Daf: History

-The Pahlavi (Middle Persian) name of the daf is dap.
+The Pahlavi (Middle Persian) name of the daf is dap (دپ); the frame drum used in traditional Uyghur music has the similar name dāp (داپ).

 Some pictures of daf have been found in paintings that date before the Common Era.
 The presence of the Iranian daf in the 6th–5th century BCE Behistun Inscription suggests that it existed before the rise of Islam and Sufism.

 Iranian music has always been a spiritual tool.

 It shows that daf played an important role in Mazdean Iran emerging as an important element during the Sassanian period, during the Kâvusakân dynasty.

 Also, there is a kind of square frame drum in the stonecutting of Taq-e Bostan (another famous monument located 5km northeast of Kermanshah city).
 These frame drums were played in the ancient Middle East, Greece, and Rome and reached medieval Europe through Islamic culture.